Skip to main content

 Job security

-Accountancy is a skill that’s always in demand.
-Even when times are tough for companies, they can’t get by without doing their accounts.
+Accountancy is a skill that’s almost always in demand.
+Even when times are tough for companies, they need accountants.

 Competitive salary